eye-division/lucytennyson-yoga/classes.md

 title: Classes
 permalink: /classes/
 ---
-**Termly timetable from 6th January 2025**
+**Termly timetable**

 Please get in touch using the contact form on this website for further information and to let me know you are interested in joining a class.
 As the classes are small, up to eight, most fill up quickly at the beginning of each term.
-Students are asked if possible to book for a half term block of between 6 and 7 weeks.
+Students are asked if possible to book for a half term block of between 5 and 7 weeks.

-Cost:&nbsp; A termly pass works out at £10 a class.
-If there is a space available drop in is £12.&nbsp; Five online Zoom classes £35, or drop in £8.
+Cost:&nbsp; Currently (2026) A termly pass works out at £11 a class.
+If there is a space available drop in is £14.&nbsp; Five online Zoom classes £35, or drop in £7.
 Contact me for online payment details, or to arrange payment by cheque/cash.&nbsp;

 **MONDAY**

 10\.45 - 11.50.&nbsp; Morning yoga in the Sanctuary at St Ethelwolds, East St Helen Street, Abingdon (a more gentle session).
 On bank holidays, the class moves to Wednesdays.

-5-6 pm.
+6-7 pm.
 Move with a hatha flow, including some stronger postures: online Zoom.
 On bank holidays, the Monday zoom moves to Tuesdays.

 ##### **WEDNESDAY**